majazaloznik/MyanmarFieldwork/survey/reports/old/SurveyListVariables.md

   n194 & N194 - Household has  (at least one) son aged 14 or over in HH or in village \\ n195 & N195 - Household has (at least one) son-in-law in HH or in village \\
   n196 & N196 - Household access to sons and son-in-laws in HH/village \\
+  n197 & N197 - Household manages it's own farmland \\
+  n198 & N198 - Farming household's access to sons and son-in-laws in HH/village \\
+  n199 & N199 - Head of HH cobmination of working in field and managing the farm \\ n200 & N200 - HH labour pattern (number of members and head of HHs involvment)  only HH where HoH manages or co-manages, (from N187 and Q24) \\ n201 & N201 - Single generation or single person households (from N160 and Q7) \\
+  n202 & N202 - HH with or without working age children (from N160 and Q7) \\
+  n203 & N203 - No of generations and working age children (from N160 and Q7) \\
   \hline
 \end{longtable}